-The Board and each Committee reviewed its own effectiveness in 2021 with reference to a set of questions to facilitate the assessment.
+The Board and each Committee reviewed its own effectiveness in 2022 by means of a self-assessment questionnaire.
 The results of the Board Committee assessments are reported to the Board.
 The Board is mindful of the Code requirement for FTSE 350 companies to conduct an external evaluation every three years and, whilst this is not a requirement for building societies, engaged Mazars LLP to complete an evaluation in 2020.
-Mazars LLP found, 'the Progressive's Board and Committees to be fit for purpose and effective, with deep building society, prudential and compliance experience.
+Mazars LLP found 'the Progressive's Board and committees to be fit for purpose and effective, with deep building society, prudential and compliance experience.
 The Board is collegiate and the provision of challenge in the boardroom was deemed to be polite but robust.
 The Board is committed to mutuality and maintaining the highest standards of corporate governance and adheres to the UK Corporate Governance Code in all material respects.'
 The review identified a number of recommendations most of which have been accepted and implemented by the Board.